-While commonly specified from the floor (bottom of frame) to centerline C/L of cutout in new installation, the recommended measurement for replacement doors is from the door rabbet surface of the frame head to the top of the cutout (top-to-top).
+The recommended measurement for replacement doors is from the door rabbet surface of the frame head to the top of the strike plate (top-to-top).

 6 Additional Measurements for Paired Opening

 Paired openings add a variety of latching options for both active and inactive doors, particularly devices that latch vertically into strikes located in the frame head and floor/sill/threshold.
 If device strikes mortised into either the frame head or the floor/sill/threshold and are intended to be re-used, it becomes important to note their size and centerline (C/L) of engagement.
 These dimensions may restrict replacement hardware options.
 Strike plates are indicated on the illustrations for the "Existing Frame Openings - Paired Openings" as dimensions S.1, S.2, T.1 & T.2.
 Consult replacement door manufacturer if moving surface-mounted strikes is necessary.